 You can create some breathtaking vegetable gardens with pallets.
 Take a look at this beauty featured at Epcot’s Flower and Garden Festival.
 I absolutely love the use of multiple pallets to create height and I’m amazed at how well those babies are growing.

 Just LOOK at this gorgeous strawberry pallet planter by LovelyGreens Who wouldn’t LOVE to look at that every day, and have yummy strawberries to boot!
 Berry Smoothies anyone?
 I’m down for that.
 You can view the instructions on Tanya’s website.
+Or you can watch her build it on youtube.

-if youre worried about treated wood, or leeching chemicals, heres some advice:
+if you’re worried about treated wood, or leeching chemicals, here’s some advice:

 Most wood pallets will have an IPPC logo, since they oversee internationally-shipped pallets.
 Pallets that ship overseas are the ones usually treated or fumigated to prevent the spread of invasive pests.
 Here are the marks to look out for (they should be near the IPPC logo):